Vaginal Discharge in Beaumont TX

 It is important to note any changes to vaginal discharge, as this may indicate an infection or other type of problem.
 Changes such as an increase in amount of discharge; different color or smell; or irritation, itchiness or burning around the vagina could be signs of a problem.

 Changes in vaginal discharge can indicate a yeast infection, bacterial vaginosis, Chlamydia, or other infections that may or may not be sexually transmitted.
-If the patient is experiencing any of these signs, they should talk to their doctor as soon as possible.
+If you are experiencing any of these signs, please speak with one of our OB/GYNs.

-There are certain measures patients can take in order to prevent and treat vaginal discharge.
+There are certain measures you can take in order to prevent and treat vaginal discharge.
 Some of these measures include:

 - Keeping the genital area dry and clean